Hosea Burton

-Hosea Noah Burton (born 14 September 1988) is a British professional boxer who held the British light-heavyweight title in 2016.
+Hosea Noah Burton (born 14 September 1988) is a British former professional boxer who held the British light-heavyweight title in 2016.
 As an amateur, he won the 2009 ABAE National Championships in the middleweight division.
 Hosea is a cousin of heavyweight boxer Tyson Fury.

 Professional career

 Born in Newcastle upon Tyne and based in Manchester, Burton was successful as an amateur, winning the ABA senior middleweight title in 2009, beating Kirk Garvey in the final.

 Burton vs. Tzonev

 Trained by Joe Gallagher, he had his first professional fight in March 2012 at super middleweight, a first round stoppage of Viktor Tzonev.

 Burton vs. Shinkwin

 After winning his first 14 fights, he faced the also undefeated Miles Shinkwin on 27 February 2016 at the Manchester Arena for the British light heavyweight title vacated by Bob Ajisafe.
 He had Shinkwin down in the second and fifth rounds and stopped him in the sixth to become British champion.